mercmobily/writeups/dojo/widgets_containers_on.md

         - Runs `dojo/on(this.domNode, 'event', listener)`.
 So, it will get `this.domNode` hooked up to `event` (which will fire `listener`).
     - `this.emit('event')`
         - Calls `this['on'+event]` if it exists in the widget (note the lack of capitalisation in 'event').
 The event **will _not_ bubble up synthetically** in any case (unlike synthetic events emitted with `dojo/emit()` over widgets) **AND**
-        - Runs `dojo/on.emit(this.domNode, 'event', listener)`.
+        - Runs `dojo/on.emit(this.domNode, 'event', event)`.
 So, it emits down to `this.domNode`, through the widget's DOM

 *** QUESTION: with `widget.emit()`, doesn't this mean that in some cases TWO callbacks will be called when emitting 'success': one will be the listener set up with `widget.on('success', listener)` and one will be the widget's `this.onsuccess()` method?
 Is that the behaviour to expect?